oneapi-src/oneDNN/doc/naming_conventions.md

 ## Formulas and Verbose Output

-DNNL uses the following notations in the documentation formulas and verbose output.
+oneDNN uses the following notations in the documentation formulas and verbose output.
 Here, lower-case letters are used to denote indices in a particular spatial dimension, the sizes of which are denoted by corresponding upper-case letters.